Thomas De Quincey: Medical issues

 De Quincey suffered neuralgic facial pain, "trigeminal neuralgia" – "attacks of piercing pain in the face, of such severity that they sometimes drive the victim to suicide."
-He reports using opium first in 1804 to relieve his neuralgia.
-Thus, as with many addicts, his opium addiction may have had a "self-medication" aspect for real physical illnesses, as well as a psychological aspect.
+He reports using opium first in 1804 to relieve his neuralgia: his opium addiction may have begun as self-medication.

 De Quincey's grave in St. Cuthbert's Kirkyard, Edinburgh.

 By his own testimony, De Quincey first used opium in 1804 to relieve his neuralgia; he used it for pleasure, but no more than weekly, through 1812.
-It was in 1813 that he first commenced daily usage, in response to illness and his grief over the death of Wordsworth's young daughter Catherine.
+It was in 1813 that he first commenced daily usage, in response to illness and his grief over the death of Wordsworth's three-year-old daughter Catherine (06/09/1808 – 04/06/1812).
 During 1813–1819 his daily dose was very high, and resulted in the sufferings recounted in the final sections of his Confessions.
 For the rest of his life, his opium use fluctuated between extremes; he took "enormous doses" in 1843, but late in 1848 he went for 61 days with none at all.
 There are many theories surrounding the effects of opium on literary creation, and notably, his periods of low use were literarily unproductive.
 From 1842 until 1859 he spent long periods in a cottage near Midfield House south of Lasswade, assembling his writings in the peace of the countryside.